 Outlier Solutions Inc. Offering Compliance Services to the Metaverse in Decentraland

-Outlier Solutions Inc. doing business as Outlier Compliance Group is one of the first to offer compliance services in the metaverse via a Decentraland office.
+Well well, what have we here?
+Outlier Compliance Group has an office in Decentraland with fabulous office mates Grinhaus Law Firm and DGM Financial Group!

-/EIN News/ -- Toronto, Canada , Feb.
-24, 2022 (GLOBE NEWSWIRE) -- Outlier Solutions Inc. doing business as Outlier Compliance Group, a consultancy specializing in compliance solutions for reporting entities ranging from banks to dealers in virtual currencies (like bitcoin) to real estate firms, is one of the first to offer compliance services in the metaverse.
-Outlier will be joining as one of the professional service providers setting up shop in conjunction with Grinhaus Law Firm, a leading Canadian law firm in Blockchain regulatory advisory, and DGM Financial Group, a prominent Trust and corporate services office which helps structure crypto businesses offshore, in Decentraland, to service clients globally and through the metaverse.
+TORONTO, ONTARIO, CANADA, March 1, 2022 /EINPresswire.com/ -- Outlier Solutions Inc. doing business as Outlier Compliance Group, a consultancy specializing in compliance solutions for reporting entities ranging from banks to dealers in virtual currencies (like bitcoin) to real estate firms, is one of the first to offer compliance services in the metaverse.
+Outlier will be joining as one of the professional service providers setting up shop in conjunction with Grinhaus Law Firm, a leading Canadian law firm in Blockchain regulatory advisory, and DGM Financial Group, a prominent Trust and corporate services office which helps structure crypto businesses internationally, in Decentraland, to service clients globally and through the metaverse.

 Founder of Grinhaus Law Firm, Aaron Grinhaus, stated, “we are pleased to welcome Outlier Solutions Inc. and complement our line up of professional services to help people and businesses navigate the ‘gray areas’ and legitimize the existence of the metaverse.”